AOx0/proyecto-pln/README.md

 ## Dependencies

-This project uses [rye](rye), [just](just) and the Nightly Rust compiler via [rustup](rust).
+This project uses [rye], [just] and the Nightly Rust compiler via [rustup].

 ## Dataset

-The dataset the project uses is available [at kaggle](dataset).
+The dataset the project uses is available at [kaggle].
 The models are trained using a cleaned up version from the sources of the dataset where all comments are removed per programming language.

 There are two strategies to clean the source codes:
   - For one *ahead-of-time* cleanup you can use the `cleaner` cli (available at `./cleaner-cli`) to clean all sources once before the processing and training.